Skip to content

 "Although it rained" ≠ "However, we went out" ≠ "Despite the rain"

 The English rule: each contrast connector demands a different grammatical structure.
-They are not interchangeable even though they mean the same thing.
+They are not interchangeable even though they all express contrast.
 How it matters in the exam: Cambridge gives you four contrast options and only one fits the sentence structure.

 Recognition pattern